KnorpelSenf/afptas-rust/README.md

   let C_preW = { C|Jw for C in C_I' if processing_time(C, x_pre) > 0 }
   Wpre = { w for (_, w) in C_preW }

+  # x~ is a vector that maps a
+  # generalized configuration -> sum of processing times of configurations where the wide jobs look similar
   x~ = []
   for C in C_W:
     sum = 0